Page contents

 - Use the words your customers put into search engines in your title.

-- Don't use jargon, abbreviations and acronyms.
+- Do not use jargon, or acronyms.

 Examples

 - 'Inspections' - this is too vague.
-Be more specific: for example 'Vehicle safety inspections'.
+Be more specific: for example: 'Vehicle safety inspections'.

 - 2020-23 - write as 2020 to 2023